Coiot/cbr-main/src/albums/s5/Episode28.md

 - scene_number: 49
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode28-scene49.jpeg
   narration: "<p>Pescado Negro falls and Guaycuru is eliminated in 52nd place.
 As the 7th ranked civ in Episode 0 they had a lot of expectations going in, expectations that they utterly failed to live up to.
 Passive and disjunct settling in the early game left them completely outscaled by Chono and at their mercy for essentially their whole lifespan.
-Guaycuru’s game could have ended 15 parts ago if Chono ever decided to hit the big red button, but Chono allowed them some life.
+Guaycuru’s game could have ended 15 episodes ago if Chono ever decided to hit the big red button, but Chono allowed them some life.
 With that time, Guaycuru fought some long back and forth wars with Potiguara, cleaned up Xaragua’s Antarctic escape plan, and didn’t do much of anything else.
 I will personally not miss them.
 Edward Corvan, a former Guaycuru Great Musician captured by Chono, is in our world a 19th-century English songwriter known for writing songs in the traditional Tyneside dialect of English.
 Perhaps he will keep the traditional forms of Guaycuru song alive on the cylinder.</p>"
 - scene_number: 50
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode28-scene50.jpeg